siam1251/cmds/cpp.md

     int third;
     // this one is needed for map
     bool operator<(const A& rhs)const{return x < rhs.x;}
-    // this one is needed for unordered_map bool operator==(const A& rhs)const{return x == rhs.x;}
+    // this one is needed for the find() bool operator==(const A& rhs)const{return x == rhs.x;}

 };